-The new and amended standards and interpretations that are issued, but not yet effective, as at 31 December 2023 are disclosed below.
-The Company intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.
+The new and amended standards and interpretations that are issued, but not yet effective, as at 31 December 2024 are disclosed below.
+The Group intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.
 Majority of the amendments below are not expected to have a material impact on the Group's consolidated financial statements.

-- Amendments to IAS 1: Classification of Liabilities as Current or Non-current (effective from annual periods beginning on or after 1 January 2024 and must be applied retrospectively) - Lease Liability in a Sale and Leaseback Amendments to IFRS 16 (effective for annual periods beginning on or after 1 January 2024.
-Earlier application is permitted, and that fact must be disclosed) - Supplier Finance Arrangements Amendments to IAS 7 and IFRS 7 (effective for annual reporting periods beginning on or after 1 January 2024.
-Early adoption is permitted, but will need to be disclosed) - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IFRS 10 and IAS 28 (In December 2015, the IASB decided to defer the effective date of the amendments until such time as it has finalised any amendments that result from its research project on the equity method.
-The amendments must be applied prospectively.
-Early application is still permitted and must be disclosed) - Lack of exchangeability Amendments to IAS 21 (The amendments will be effective for annual reporting periods beginning on or after 1 January 2025.
-Early adoption is permitted but will need to be disclosed.
-When applying the amendments, an entity cannot restate comparative information).
+- Lack of exchangeability Amendments to IAS 21 (effective from annual periods beginning on or after 1 January 2025) - Classification and Measurement of Financial Instruments Amendments to IFRS 9 and IFRS 7 (effective for annual periods beginning on or after 1 January 2026.
+Earlier application is permitted) - IFRS 18 Presentation and Disclosure in Financial Statements (effective for annual periods beginning on or after 1 January 2027.
+Earlier application is permitted) - IFRS 19 Subsidiaries without Public Accountability: Disclosures (effective for annual periods beginning on or after 1 January 2027.
+Earlier application is permitted) - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IFRS 10 and IAS 28 (In December 2015, the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting)